Automattic/node-wpcom-oauth/example/Readme.md

 ## How to use

-### 1 - Create a wpconn application
+### 1 - Create a WordPress application

-Go to [wordpress apps](https://developer.wordpress.com/apps) and create an application to use to get the oauth access token.
+Go to [wordpress apps](https://developer.wordpress.com/apps) and create your application to use to get the oauth access token.

 ### 2 - Create a setting json file